CHECK BELOW FOR REASSURANCE OR INFORMATION............................................. ..BULLYING:x CAUSES, SOLUTIONS & MORE

 Normal moles can come in the following colors: tan to dark brown and any shade in between; flesh colored; pink; blue; and black.

 The color of a mole should be uniform.
 If there is change in color, that's when to be concerned and make an appointment with a dermatologist.
 Melanoma can present in the following colors: flesh toned, white, red, blue, pink, purple, tan to dark brown, black and grey.
 "Therefore, color of mole cannot confirm with regards to benign or malignant growth."

 A melanoma can be comprised of several of these colors.
 The key again is if the pigmented spot has been changing in color.
 If you're not sure if that purple spot on your skin has always been there, or whether or not the skin lesion has always been purple as opposed to another color, then play on the safe side and have a dermatologist look at it.

-Finally, what appears to be a purple mole may actually be a benign skin barnacle called a seborrheic keratosis, and these can change in appearance.
-“That's why you need to seek medical advice to confirm,” adds Dr. Tsoukas.
+Also, what you think is a purple mole might actually be another type of skin lesion, such as a seborrheic keratosis, a benign skin lesion or barnacle that's completely harmless.
+"That's why you need to seek medical advice to confirm," says Dr. Tsoukas.